gino2010/NanoPi-R4S/README.md

 ## TF Size
 Lean OpenWrt 16G is for 16GB TF card
+Lean OpenWrt 32G is for 32GB TF card, and only SQUASHFS file system

 You can edit below item to adjust partition size
 ```